LucianoAdonis/lucianoadonis.github.io/pages/documentation.md

 - Alternative expressions for X text.

-If you only need a grammar check, go for Grammarly, only you would have to pay for it.
-Personally, it is worth every penny of saved time rereading.
-But I must admit that the capability to rewrite certain pieces or suggest options/ideas is handy.
+If you only need a grammar check, use Grammarly; you only have to pay for it.
+I think it's worth every penny for the time saved in proofreading.
+I also find the capability to rewrite certain pieces or suggest options and ideas quite handy.

 ## Advice for the Young at Heart